 manly physique, the chest emblem didn't

-decals instead of stickers.
-For my own kit, I
+place of stickers.
+For my own kit, I simply

 kit didn't seem complete without it.